seregatipich/GroupBot/README.md

 Feel free to fork the project and submit pull requests.
 Ensure to follow the code structure and format.

 ## License
-This project is open-source and available under MIT License
+This project is open-source and available under MIT License.

+## Author
+seregatipich